ferreira-tb/tauri-plugin-prevent-default/README.md

   .build()
 ```

+## Experimental features

+[Cargo features](https://doc.rust-lang.org/cargo/reference/features.html) prefixed with `unstable-` are experimental and may introduce breaking changes between patch versions or even be completely removed.

 ## Note

 The plugin should work fine on Windows, but there are still tests to be done on MacOS and Linux.
 If you encounter any problems on these platforms, please [open an issue](https://github.com/ferreira-tb/tauri-plugin-prevent-default/issues).